NSGYRichland/Neuro-Oncology-Outcomes-Registry/README.md

 			using OpenQA.Selenium.Support.UI;

-	4) Build the solution inside Visual Studios and this will activate the built in Test Explorer
+	4) Build the solution inside Visual Studios and this will activate the built in Test Explorer.
+If Test Explorer does not appear, simply use the shortcut key: Ctrl + E followed by T to open the Test Explorer.

 	5) The available tests in the project will appear in a separate window that will pop-up on the side of the screen